actions/importer-labs/travis/2-audit.md

-# Perform an audit of CircleCI
+# Perform an audit of Travis CI

 In this lab, you will use the `audit` command to get a high-level view of all projects in a Travis CI organization.

 The `audit` command operates by performing the following:

 - Fetching all of the projects defined in a Travis CI organization.
-- Converting each to their equivalent GitHub Actions workflow.
+- Converting each to its equivalent GitHub Actions workflow.
 - Generating a report that summarizes how complete and complex of a migration is possible with GitHub Actions Importer.

 ## Prerequisites

-1. Followed the steps [here](./readme.md#configure-your-codespace) to set up your Codespace environment.
+1. Followed the steps [here](./readme.md#configure-your-codespace) to set up your codespace environment.
 2. Completed the [configure lab](./1-configure.md).

 ## Perform an audit

 You will be performing an audit against the **actions-importer-labs** Travis CI organization that was created for the purposes of this lab.
 Your environment was configured to use this organization during the [configure lab](./1-configure.md).
 The remaining information needed to perform an `audit` is:

-1. Where do we want to store the result?
+1. Where do you want to store the result?
     - **tmp/audit**.
 This can be any path within the working directory that GitHub Actions Importer commands are executed from.

 ### Steps